 To explain how this happens, we can imagine the energy of the universe as like the colours in this trippy video.

-Imagine that each colour paint is a different type of energy (like heat, light, electricity, etc.)
+Imagine that each colour paint is a different type of energy (like heat, light, or electricity.)

-Darker coloured paints represents areas represent a higher density of energy.
+Darker coloured paints represents areas of higher density of energy, like a block of firewood.

-Lighter coloured paints are areas that have a low density of energy, like outer space.
+Lighter coloured paints represent low areas of a low density of energy, like the surrounding air.

 Everything comes from this type of movement of energy.
 All light, heat, movement, and electricity are possible because of energy flowing from a higher density spot to a low density spot.